Hallur Hansson: International career

+Youth

-Hansson went to Aberdeen in Scotland in the summer of 2007 with the U17 Faroe Islands team to play in the Aberdeen International Football Festival.
+Hansson went to Aberdeen in Scotland in the summer of 2007 with the Faroe Islands under-17 team to play in the Aberdeen International Football Festival.
 Hansson and his team won the competition; it was the first time that the Faroe Islands U17 won this competition.

-Hansson played for the Faroe Islands U19 against Croatia U19 on 7 October 2010.
-The result was 2–2.
-He scored the second goal for the Faroe Islands after 82 minutes.
+Hansson played for the Faroe Islands under-19s against Croatia on 7 October 2010, scoring his team's second goal in a 2–2 draw.

-Senior team
+Senior

-Hansson made his debut for the Faroe Islands national team in a friendly loss to Iceland on 15 August 2012.
+Hansson made his debut for the senior Faroe Islands national team in a friendly loss to Iceland on 15 August 2012.
 His performance earned him a starting place for the team's first 2014 FIFA World Cup qualification match, a 3–0 defeat to Germany in Hannover.

 On 11 October 2013, Hansson scored his first international goal in a 1–1 draw with Kazakhstan in World Cup qualification.
-On 13 June 2015, he scored the Faroes' opening goal in a 2–1 win over former European champions Greece.
+On 13 June 2015, during UEFA Euro 2016 qualifying, he scored the Faroes' opening goal in an upset 2–1 win over Greece.